ingonader/python-for-data-science-edx/python-questions.md

   * Is there a method to have a pipeline with model prep and (multiple) models?
 Or is this just a script?
 (Same question for R, actually).
   * Related: How can I make a class that takes two models, performes some stuff, as a predict function that can be used similar to any model's predict function?
   * Can there be custom functions in pipelines?
 If yes, how?
 What do they need to implement?

+* Workflow questions
+  * How do you use python professionally? any tips and hints?
+  * How do you use virtualenvs? (is there a better way as using the command line to start one each time, like some kind of project concept like in RStudio?)
+  * Some functions turn pandas dataframe back into numpy arrays.
+How to best deal with that?
+Is there a way to transform the np.array back into a pandas dataframe (getting back **indices**, **column names** *and* **data types**  from the original pandas dataframe)?
+  * Is there a library to monitor and log model performance for each run of a model?
+Is there in R? modelDB? <https://github.com/mitdbg/modeldb>
+  *